 Diabetes Care Devices Market by Type (Insulin Delivery Devices, Self-Blood Glucose Monitors, and Continuous Glucose Monitoring Devices], End User [Homecare, Hospitals & Clinics, and Diabetes Specialty Centers] – Global Outlook & Forecast 2022-2030

-According to the deep-dive market assessment study conducted by GRG Health, the global Diabetes Care Devices market was pegged at US$ 32,255.9 million in 2021.
+According to the deep-dive market assessment study conducted by Growth Plus Reports, the global Diabetes Care Devices market was pegged at US$ 32,255.9 million in 2021.
 The market is expected to witness a CAGR of 8.3% from 2022 to 2030.

 The rising prevalence of diabetes population globally, expanding economies of the APAC region, and increased awareness of diabetes care by various stakeholders contributed to the growth of the diabetes care devices market.
 However, poor accessibility of the devices and insufficient technical guidelines concerning buying the correct devices leads to a downfall in the market growth.

 According to a WHO report, around 430 million people globally are suffering from diabetes, a major chunk of which inhabits middle and low-income countries.
 This number is predicted to grow further in the coming years.
 This occurrence directly affects the diabetes care devices market in a positive way.
 Glucose monitoring devices especially continuous glucose monitors are dominating the market because of their dynamic results to produce real-time glucose levels and convenient usage among consumers.